goswinr/Fesh.Rhino/README.md

 <!-- ![PackageManager](https://raw.githubusercontent.com/goswinr/Fesh.Rhino/main/Media/screenPackage.png) -->

 Then launch the editor with the command `Fesh`.
-Until [RhinoCommon](https://www.nuget.org/packages/rhinocommon#supportedframeworks-body-tab) is targeted properly for .NET 7 this plugin only supports .NET Framework 4.8.\
+As long as [RhinoCommon](https://www.nuget.org/packages/rhinocommon#supportedframeworks-body-tab) is not targeted for .NET 7 this plugin only supports .NET Framework 4.8.\
 In Rhino use the command [SetDotNetRuntime](https://www.rhino3d.com/en/docs/guides/netcore/) to switch between .NET Framework and .NET Core.

 ### Manual Installation